Evoke plc: Players in the United States

 On 2 October 2006, 888 Holdings announced that it had indefinitely suspended business with US customers in light of the passage of the Unlawful Internet Gambling Enforcement Act of 2006 by the US Congress three days before.

 On 14 August 2007, the US Department of Justice asked to recoup all profits made by the company in the US.

 In 2015, as online gambling began to return to the United States, four of the five legal gambling websites were run by 888, including three in Delaware and one in Nevada.
 The company had first initiated its return to the US market in 2013, partnering with Avenue Capital Group to form the first US online poker network.

 In 2018, 888 expanded its American online poker business by becoming the sole owner of the All American Poker Network.

 Controversies and penalties

 Shares in 888 Holdings fell by 8% after the company revealed it was under investigation by the Gambling Commission (UKGC) in May 2017.
 The company was fined a record £7.8 million in August 2017 after more than 7,000 customers were allowed to retain access to their betting accounts even after they decided to ban themselves.
 Self-excluded players were allowed to place bets for 13 months before 888 Holdings was fined.

 In March 2022 888 UK Ltd was fined £9.4 million by the UK Gambling Commission following an investigation which uncovered anti-money laundering (AML) and social responsibility failings.

+In November 2025, Evoke plc CEO Per Widerström was named in a criminal complaint in Austria and in May 2026 he was reportedly facing internal pressure to resign.

+Potential breakup and acquisition

+In December 2025, Evoke plc announced it was considering a sale or breakup of William Hill and 888 Casino amid rising company debt and ahead of the UK Government increasing tax on gambling operators.

+In July 2026, Bally's Intralot was moving closer towards acquiring Evoke plc, having secured a £261 million credit line to help fund the takeover.